A sermon for the Fourth Sunday after Epiphany, Lectionary 4B - Luke 4:21-30.

 That when we hear real Love speak

-we tend to try to drive it out of town
+to try to drive it out of town

 and throw it off a cliff.